-If you’re using public Microsatellites or working in Developer Mode, then that’s all you really need to know about Microsatellites, as Lightstep installs and maintains them.
+If you’re using public Microsatellites or working in Developer Mode, then that’s all you really need to know about Microsatellites, as Cloud Observability installs and maintains them.
 If you’re using on-premises Microsatellites, read further to understand how they work, how many to use, and how to install, monitor, and maintain them.

-Each Microsatellite collects 100% of unsampled recent spans (or a sampled set if using the sampling) configuration parameter) and sends them to the Lightstep SaaS, which then processes and temporarily stores that data for trace assembly.
+Each Microsatellite collects 100% of unsampled recent spans (or a sampled set if using the sampling) configuration parameter) and sends them to the Cloud Observability SaaS, which then processes and temporarily stores that data for trace assembly.
 The length of time between the newest and the oldest span data currently held for analysis is the retention window.
-The default retention window is three days, meaning that trace data from the last three days is always available to Lightstep Observability for real-time analysis.
+The default retention window is three days, meaning that trace data from the last three days is always available to Cloud Observability for real-time analysis.

 Microsatellites don’t have strict CPU and memory requirements.
 One recommendation is to start with 2 CPU and 2 GB machines and see how much memory and CPU is utilized.
 We expect a 2 CPU and 2 GB machine to support 6 MB per second based on internal benchmarking.
 Exact resource usage may vary by customer, but this is a good starting place before tuning or enabling autoscaling.